Sous Vide for All: Cooking Beef

 Sponsored by Tevya's Ranch

-Now that you know what sous vide is all about, are you ready to get cooking?
 Your sous vide immersion circulator probably comes with an app that gives you time and temperature suggestions for cooking your food.
 If you want to stick with those guidelines, feel free!
-But my goal is to give you enough food science knowledge to be able to determine the correct amount of time you’ll need to cook the protein of your choice.
+But my goal is to give you enough food science knowledge to be able to determine yourself the correct amount of time you’ll need to cook the beef of your choice.

 Is the cut a tender cut of meat that requires little time to break down?
 Then cook it for a short amount of time to the temperature of your choice.
 Would it benefit from a method of slow cooking that breaks down and tenderizes the meat?
 If so, it should be cooked for a longer period of time to your desired internal temp.

-Not cooking steak?
 One of the most impressive tricks your sous vide can pull off is cooking tough cuts to the temp you like with amazing results.
 Have you ever had medium rare short ribs?
 They’re amazing.
-Stay tuned.

 Sous vide gets a bad rap when it comes to lengthy cooking times.
 Some cuts do need quite a while to cook, but that’s not the case across the board.
 Here’s how to figure out what is what.